-- 1. Support institutional development that meets local and regional service needs, complements the aesthetic of the surrounding neighbourhood, and contributes to the Town's image and role as a regional administrative centre. - 2.
-Ensure the compatibility of institutional development with surrounding neighbourhoods and encourage its integration, as appropriate, with the existing street and open space network.
+1. Support institutional development that meets local and regional service needs, complements the aesthetic of the surrounding neighbourhood, and contributes to the Town's image and role as a regional administrative centre.

+2. Ensure the compatibility of institutional development with surrounding neighbourhoods and encourage its integration, as appropriate, with the existing street and open space network.

-- 1. Permit a diverse range of land uses in the Institutional designation, including: schools and other educational facilities; government offices; civic facilities, such as libraries and auditoriums; museums and other cultural facilities; hospitals; long-term care facilities; day cares; and cemeteries.
+- 1. Permit a diverse range of land uses in the Institutional designation, including: highschools; government offices; civic facilities, such as libraries and auditoriums; museums and other cultural facilities; hospitals; long-term care facilities; day cares; and cemeteries.
 Buildings will typically be single-use. - 2.
+Outside of the Institutional designation, smaller institutional uses are also permitted in all land use designations, without an amendment to this Plan.
+In such circumstances, the applicable foregoing policies shall apply. - 3.
 Ensure that all new institutional development connects to existing neighbourhoods.
 Appropriate connections may be provided by streets, sidewalks, walkways and/or bicycle paths, or open space, and shall serve as a means of integrating new development into the Town fabric, and encouraging walking and bicycle use.
 Such connections should also facilitate the safe separation of pedestrian, cyclist, and vehicular traffic.
-The removal of any existing connection with surrounding neighbourhoods is strongly discouraged. - 3.
-Encourage new institutional development to contribute to the network of green space in the community, as appropriate, by providing accessible open space and/or public realm space on-site, or linkages to nearby open space. - 4.
+The removal of any existing connection with surrounding neighbourhoods is strongly discouraged. - 4.
+Encourage new institutional development to contribute to the network of green space in the community, as appropriate, by providing accessible open space and/or public realm space on-site, or linkages to nearby open space. - 5.
 Minimize the potential of off-site impacts of new institutional development on adjacent residential neighbourhoods by requiring buffering and screening of new development.
 Potential off-site impacts to be minimized could include noise and light.
-Proponents of new institutional development shall be required to demonstrate regard for the policies in the Compatibility and Built Form Section of this Plan. - 5.
+Proponents of new institutional development shall be required to demonstrate regard for the policies in the Compatibility and Built Form Section of this Plan. - 6.
 Ensure that all new institutional development, and institutional intensification, provides adequate off-street parking, in accordance with the requirements of the Zoning By-law.
 Access points to such parking should be designed to minimize the potential conflict between pedestrian, cyclist, and vehicular traffic.
-Access to institutional development from residential streets should be avoided, to the extent possible. - 6.
+Access to institutional development from residential streets should be avoided, to the extent possible. - 7.
 Work closely with the Upper Canada District School Board and the Catholic District School Board of Eastern Ontario in determining the need and location of future educational facilities.
 Where residential development applications could significantly affect current or future educational needs, these School Boards shall be consulted.

-- 7. Require site plan approval for all new institutional development in the Town. - 8.
-Outside of the Institutional designation, institutional uses are also permitted in all land use designations, without an amendment to this Plan.
-In such circumstances, the applicable foregoing policies shall apply. - 9.
+- 8. Require site plan approval for all new institutional development in the Town. - 9.
 Require that Institutional uses be zoned appropriately in the Zoning By-law.

-3.7 Parks and Open Space [Consolidated from Sections 2.1.9 and 2.8]
+3.7 Parks and Open Space